ekg/mmcur/intro.md

 ## <a name="the-memphis-plume" href="#the-memphis-plume">The Memphis Plume</a>

-On a crisp morning in early December 2024, I was running by the Mississippi when I caught sight of a colossal plume on the horizon:
+On a crisp morning in early December 2024, I was running by the Mississippi when I noticed a plume on the horizon:

 ![The large plume seen here is primarily from the TVA Allen Combined Cycle Plant, which operates at around 1 gigawatt. xAI's "Colossus" facility is located just behind Allen; though currently smaller, xAI intends to scale up to a similar capacity in the near future.](memphis-plume.jpg)